 Biosimilar versions of Enbrel launched in Europe in early 2016, and in less than two years, prices have dropped by nearly half and biosimilars have a 40% market share.
 By contrast, in the U.S. ongoing patent litigation prevents entry of a lower-cost competitor3.

-Enbrel's 57 patent applications in the U.S. are almost triple those in Europe and Japan.
+Enbrel's 57 patent applications in the U.S. more than triple those in Japan, and almost triple those in Europe.